cortex-lab/alf2neuroscope/README.md

 # What is ALF?

-ALF is a file naming convention designed for neurophysiology data, described at https://github.com/cortex-lab/ALF
+ALF is a file naming convention designed for neurophysiology data, described [here](https://ibllib.readthedocs.io/en/latest/04_reference.html)